-File or Directory Description cliRoot/rhq-remoting-cli- 4.9.0.JON320GA The installation directory.
+File or Directory Description

+cliRoot/rhq-remoting-cli- 4.9.0.JON320GA The installation directory.
 The CLI utility is simply unzipped, so the installation directory can be anywhere on a system.

+CLI Scripts

-CLI Scripts cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/bin Contains both Linux (shell) and Windows (batch) scripts for the CLI utility. rhq-cli.sh rhq-cli.bat The CLI utility. rhq-cli-env.sh rhq-cli-env.bat Sets environment variables for the CLI utility, such as the Java home directory and Java options. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/modules/ Contains sample CommonJS modules.
-This is also the default directory for loading CommonJS modules using the modules: /URI.
+cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/bin Contains both Linux (shell) and Windows (batch) scripts for the CLI utility.

+rhq-cli.sh rhq-cli.bat The CLI utility.

-File or Directory Description util.js Defines search to array of object (matching object objects (findA) converting inform JBoss ON configured. functions for iterating through an foreach), to return the first (find) or to return all matching 11).
-It also has functions for mation from JavaScript hashes to guration objects and back.
-The mples/util.js script, but written 5 module. create a bundle supported base same as the sa ns to create and deploy a bundle, destination, or get information on directories for a resource.
-The mples/bundles.js script, but mmonJS module. definition, and s specific file.
-The ns to create and diff snapshots, get a show the history for a resource or e same as the samples/drift.js on as a CommonJS module. resources, inclumanaging EAP of samples/depl and samples/a functions to manage EAP 6 / AS 7 ding deploying web applications and clusters.
-The same as the Loy-to-and-restart-JBAS.js add-as7-standalone-server-js scripts, but combined and written S module.
-Samples • ample JavaScript files and avaScript files which can be adapted er scripts. hich provides additional functions for g, and listing objects. schedules.
-Inste underlying meas define the metric (UI) name and the hich simplifies updating metrics ead of having to understand the surement APIs, it provides a way to cs to change based on their friendly hen both enables/disables and sets als in simpler terms. snapshot, searc which contains functions to create a ch for a specific drift definition, hots, and view drift histories. bundles.js A sample script This includes ge which sets up a bundles definition. enerating a bundle archive, creating oup, and then deploying the bundle. updated bundle which deploys a new bundle or to a group of JBoss servers, and e servers in the destination group.
-Module Sample Scripts Logging cliRoot/rhq-remoting-cli- Contains the XM AL files to configure the log4j logger
+File or Directory Description rhq-cli-env.sh rhq-cli-env.bat Sets environment variables for the CLI utility, such as the Java home directory and Java options. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/modules/ Contains sample CommonJS modules.
+This is also the default directory for loading CommonJS modules using the modules: /URI. util.js Defines search functions for iterating through an array of object (foreach), to return the first matching object (find) or to return all matching objects (findAll).
+It also has functions for converting information from JavaScript hashes to JBoss ON configuration objects and back.
+The same as the samples/util.js script, but written as a CommonJS module. bundles.js Defines functions to create and deploy a bundle, create a bundle destination, or get information on supported base directories for a resource.
+The same as the samples/bundles.js script, but written as a CommonJS module. drift.js Defines functions to create and diff snapshots, get a definition, and show the history for a resource or specific file.
+The same as the samples/drift.js script, but written as a CommonJS module. jbossas.js Defines several functions to manage EAP 6 / AS 7 resources, including deploying web applications and managing EAP clusters.
+The same as the samples/deploy-to-and-restart-JBAS.js and samples/add-as7-standalone-server-to-cluster.js scripts, but combined and written as a CommonJS module.
+Samples cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples Contains both sample JavaScript files and supplemental JavaScript files which can be adapted to work with other scripts. util.js A utility script which provides additional functions for search, mapping, and listing objects.

-File or Directory Description log4j.xml Sets the configuration for regular and debug logging for the CLI utility. log4j-debug.xml cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/logs Contains the error logs for the CLI utility.
+File or Directory Description measurement_utils.js A utility script which simplifies updating metrics schedules.
+Instead of having to understand the underlying measurement APIs, it provides a way to define the metrics to change based on their friendly (UI) name and then both enables/disables and sets collection intervals in simpler terms. drift.js A sample script which contains functions to create a snapshot, search for a specific drift definition, compare snapshots, and view drift histories. bundles.js A sample script which sets up a bundles definition.
+This includes generating a bundle archive, creating a destination group, and then deploying the bundle. deploy-to-and-restart-JBAS.js A sample script which deploys a new bundle or updated bundle to a group of JBoss servers, and then restarts the servers in the destination group.
+Module Sample Scripts Logging cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/conf Contains the XML files to configure the log4j logger for the CLI utility. log4j.xml Sets the configuration for regular and debug logging for the CLI utility. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/logs Contains the error logs for the CLI utility.
 This directory is created when the CLI is first run. rhq-server-cli.log The error log for the CLI utility.
 Libraries cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/lib Contains all of the libraries used specifically by the CLI utility, including some libraries for proxy resources and CLI-specific commands.